 The second site contained remnants of a foundation linked to the former DuPont Powder Plant, a significant part of Iron Range history.
 The plant supplied explosives essential to iron ore mining and to national wartime production during World War I. We concluded the site was potentially eligible for listing and recommended either further investigation or design measures to prevent disturbance.

-We documented our methods, findings, and recommendations in a report to the city, supporting continued consultation with SHPO and informing early project adjustments to avoid impacts on archaeological resources.
+We documented our methods, findings, and recommendations in a report to the city, supporting continued consultation with SHPO and informing early project adjustments to avoid adverse impacts on cultural resources.
 As a result, the city could pursue improvements that meet community needs while protecting regional heritage.

 The City of Woodbury undertook an effort to thoughtfully plan its undeveloped outskirts to preserve key ecological resources—including woodlands, heritage trees, swales, and wetlands—while establishing stormwater management systems before residential construction begins.
 One of the city’s goals is to identify high-quality natural resources so they can be permanently protected through purchase or conservation easements.